T

 Local etiquette

-• It's customary to remove your shoes before entering a home or some temples and restaurants.
+• It's polite to remove your shoes before entering someone's home or a temple.

-• Tipping is not mandatory but is appreciated for good service, typically rounding up the bill or leaving a small amount (10-20 baht).
+• Tipping is not mandatory but is appreciated for good service, usually rounding up the bill or leaving a small amount (around 10%).

 Plan the rest of your Phuket trip